tvdboom/ATOM/docs_sources/user_guide.md

  [dependence_plot](../API/plots/dependence_plot), [summary_plot](../API/plots/summary_plot)
  and [decision_plot](../API/plots/decision_plot).

-Since the plots are not made by ATOM, we can"t draw multiple models in the same figure.
+Since the plots are not made by ATOM, we can't draw multiple models in the same figure.
  Selecting more than one model will raise an exception.
 To avoid this, call the plot from a `model`, e.g. `atom.xgb.force_plot()`.